-This option allows the subset of an image datasets, using single or multipart polygons stored in shape files (.shp).
+This option allows the subset of an image datasets, using single or multipart polygons stored in shapefiles (.shp) or any other formats supported by GDAL.

 The subsetting works on a Source image dataset that is already loaded and is visible in the Available Datasets window.
 Alternatively, an image dataset can be selected from the local disk after clicking the "three points" button at the right side of the Name field.